jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

-(3) The Teaching Council may annotate the list following— (a) an interim suspension under section 498(2); or (b) an action by a disciplinary body under section 497 or 500; or (c) an action by the Competence Authority under section 508.
+(3) The Teaching Council may annotate the list following— (a) an interim suspension under section 498(2); or (b) an action by a disciplinary body under section 497 or 500; or (c) an action by the Competence Authority under section 508; or (d) a cancellation of a person’s limited authority to teach under clause 17(1)﻿(a) or (b); or (e) a conviction of a holder of a limited authority to teach in the circumstances described in subclause (5); or (f) an agreement between a holder of a limited authority to teach and the Teaching Council (due to a report or complaint that is about or involves the person’s possible serious misconduct) that the person will not teach until the agreement is ended.
-(4) In the case where the list is annotated following an interim suspension, the annotation must be removed or corrected as soon as practicable after the matter is concluded (as specified in section 499(6)).
+(4) If the list is annotated following an agreement not to teach in accordance with subclause (3)﻿(f) or an interim suspension, the annotation must be removed or corrected as soon as practicable after the agreement is ended or the matter is concluded (as specified in section 499(6)).
+(5) For the purposes of subclause (3)﻿(e), the circumstances are that the person— (a) has been convicted of a specified offence as defined in section 23(1) of the Children’s Act 2014; and (b) has not been granted an exemption under section 35 of that Act in respect of that conviction.

 ### 22 Fees and costs for granting limited authority to teach
 [Repealed]